Worst yet to come for diesel, casting refinery profits in doubt

 But refiners, who for years struggled to produce enough diesel to power industrial growth worldwide and who bet on flat to falling gasoline demand due to more fuel-efficient cars, spent years and invested hundreds of millions to maximize diesel.

-Saudi Aramco and its partners recently opened massive new refineries in the Middle East that were built to produce more than 60 percent middle distillates, while companies including ExxonMobil, Total, Galp and Repsol invested in European refineries to boost diesel.
+Saudi Aramco and its partners recently opened massive new refineries in the Middle East that were built to produce more than 60 percent middle distillates, while companies including ExxonMobil (XOM.N), Total (TOTF.PA), Galp (GALP.LS) and Repsol (REP.MC) invested in European refineries to boost diesel.

 But now that they are up and running, the diesel outlets, such as oil drilling, railroads, construction and other heavy industries, are languishing.
 Figures in myriad countries, including China, Brazil and the United States, show diesel consumption flatlining or falling.